-The Venezuelan government issues various types of visas (in total 13 various types of visas); the most important are Transient Work Permit Visas (TR-L), Transient Family Visas (TR-F), and Resident Visas.
+The Venezuelan government issues various types of visas (in total 13 various types of visas); the most important are Transient Business Visa (TR-N), Transient Work Permit Visas (TR-L), Transient Family Visas (TR-F), and Resident Visas.

 Transient Work Permit Visas (TR-L)

 - In the case of transfer of qualified personnel, a Letter of Transfer issued by the headquarters must be submitted.
-It must state the motive for the transfer and the job description.
+It must state the motive for the transfer.

-- In the case of direct contract of foreign personnel outside Venezuela, a document explaining the motives for contracting foreign personnel must be submitted, along with a job description.
+- In the case of direct contract of foreign personnel outside Venezuela, a document explaining the motives for contracting foreign personnel must be submitted.

 - Full face photograph of the foreigner.

-- Power of Attorney or authorisation issued by the employer to the person in charge of requesting the work permit.
+- Power of Attorney issued by the employer to the person in charge of requesting the work permit.

 Transient Family Visas (TR-F)